 open/close all folders

 - Attack on Titan eventually reveals that the two special Titans who brought down humanity's outer defence walls are not only both human, but close friends of the main protagonists.
 This is later followed by the revelation that ALL Titans, including the completely mindless ones who gorge themselves on human flesh, were originally human beings.
-And it is heavily implied that humanity's rulers created them intentionally.
+Specifically, they are members of a demi-titan race called the "Marleys" that were injected with titan spinal cords and transformed into mindless man-eating monstrosities because of discrimination against their kind.
+The world outside is ruled by Nazis, is on the brink of war, and the antagonists are cruel and ruthless to the protagonists because if they don't steal the power to control titankind, their race will be exterminated and the war will engulf their home country.

 - Monster Rancher's backstory has humans who grew proud and destructive, creating Monsters for anything that would suit their wants.
 Eventually they created Moo in an attempt to end the last war, which ended up nearly destroying the entire planet until they created the Phoenix to stop him—and what it took to defeat Moo involved destroying virtually everything.
 Enough humans were left to rebuild civilization, but far less advanced than it had been before.

 - Kirby of the Stars.
 Aww, look, it's an Alternate Continuity to those sweet little games that star an adorable hero who looks like a wad of pink chewing gum.
 Sure, those games had some truly disturbing final bosses, but most of them don't exist in the anime.
 Then you find out that a massive war took place at some unspecified time before the series began, and the side of good lost.
-Meta Knight was one of the few survivors.
+Meta Knight was one of the few survivorsnote .
 His faithful companions Sword and Blade had to become bandits to keep from starving to death during said war.
+Kirby himself is an alien destined to save the universe from Nightmare, but unfortunately the Call to Adventure came ahead of schedule and he has to fight while still essentially a baby.
+Most of this is forgotten during the average episode, which instead focuses on sillier things such as a fish falling in love with Fumu, Wacky Racing, or King Dedede trying to make an anime about himself, with the Monster of the Week thrown in somewhere.

 - Teenage Mutant Ninja Turtles: In the original comic they are raised with one purpose: to murder Shredder, which they do in issue one.